davidgomez11/EC500/API_Exercise/README.md

 You need to make sure that you create a folder in order for wget to download the images from the Twitter API into, in my example I used "twitter_images", of which you should store the main script in there, because the FFMPEG command runs on images stored in the same directory with it.

+Make sure to download VLC at http://www.videolan.org/ in order to run the video that is generated from this script